-The above measures of support levels were also used by participants to estimate the level of support the American public had for these issues (in 2018 and in 2024).
-Lastly, participants were asked to rate how ‘surprised’ they were at the results for the (manipulated) survey of the 2018 American public.
+Secondary Outcomes.
+Estimates of public support for the four highly polarized issues were obtained by asking participants to estimate what percentage of the American public would agree with the above statements.
+Participants provided a number ranging from 0-100%.
+Separate estimates were obtained for 2018 and 2023.
+Participants were also asked to rate how ‘surprised’ they were at the 2018 social consensus information provided.
 Surprise was measured with a 5-point Likert scale ranging from ‘Not Surprised’ (1) to ‘Very Surprised’ (5).

 Individual differences in deontological and utilitarian orientation were measured using the Ethical Standards of Judgement Questionnaire (ESJQ) developed by Love, Salinas, and Rotman (2020).
-Six items measure deontological orientation (e.g., “Solutions to ethical problems are usually black and white”) and six items measure utilitarian orientation (e.g., “When people disagree over ethical matters, I strive for workable compromises”).
+Six items measure deontological orientation (e.g., “Solutions to ethical problems are usually black and white”), and six items measure utilitarian orientation (e.g., “When people disagree over ethical matters, I strive for workable compromises”).
 Participant agreement with these statements was measured with 5-point Likert scales ranging from ‘Strongly Disagree’ (1) to ‘Strongly Agree’ (5).
 Each six-item subscale showed satisfactory internal consistencies with Cronbach’s α of .783 (deontology) and .750 (utilitarianism).

-Individual differences in health literacy were measured using the Single Item Health Literacy Screener (SILS) developed by Morris, MacLean, Chew, and Littenberg (2006).
-Health literacy is measured by self-reported confidence with medical forms (e.g., “How confident are you filling out medical forms by yourself?”).
-Confidence is measured with a 5-point Likert scale ranging from ‘Never’ (1) to ‘Always’ (5).

-Individual differences in Numeracy were measured using two tools.
-Subjective numeracy was measured using the Subjective Numeracy Scale (SNS) developed by Zikmund-Fisher, Smith, Ubel, and Fagerlin (2007).
-Four items measure cognitive abilities (e.g., “How good are you at working with fractions”), rated with 5-point Likert scales ranging from ‘Not at all good’ (1) to ‘Extremely good’ (5).
-An additional four items measure preference for numeric information (e.g., “When reading the newspaper, how helpful do you find tables and graphs that are parts of a story?”), rated with 5-point Likert scales such as ‘Not at all helpful’ (1) to ‘Extremely helpful’ (5).
+Health literacy was measured using the Single Item Health Literacy Screener (SILS) developed by Morris, MacLean, Chew, and Littenberg (2006).
+Health literacy is measured by self-reported confidence with medical forms (e.g., “How confident are you filling out medical forms by yourself?”) using a 5-point Likert scale ranging from ‘Never’ (1) to ‘Always’ (5).
+We used two separate measures of numeracy.
+The Subjective Numeracy Scale (SNS) developed by Zikmund-Fisher, Smith, Ubel, and Fagerlin (2007) contains four items that measure cognitive abilities, e.g., “How good are you at working with fractions”), rated with 5-point Likert scales ranging from ‘Not at all good’ (1) to ‘Extremely good’ (5).
+An additional four items measure preference for numeric information, e.g., “When reading the newspaper, how helpful do you find tables and graphs that are parts of a story?”), rated with 5-point Likert scales such as ‘Not at all helpful’ (1) to ‘Extremely helpful’ (5).
 Objective numeracy was measured using a number line estimation task adapted from Sigler, Thompson, and Schneider (2011).
-This task consisted of placing a total of 20 fractions (e.g., 1/19, 1/7, 3/8, 11/14, 17/4, 9/2, etc.) in the correct place, on a number line ranging from 0-1 or 0-5.
-Performance was rated as total percent absolute error accumulated across all fractions, defined as: (|Answer - Correct Answer|) / Numerical Range.
+This task consisted of placing fractions in the correct place on a number line.
+Participant placed 10 fractions on a number line that ranged 0-1 (e.g., 1/19, 1/7, 3/8, 11/14), and 10 fractions on a number line that ranged from 0-5 (e.g., 17/4, 9/2) Performance was calculated as the total percent absolute error accumulated across all fractions, defined as: (|Answer - Correct Answer|) / Numerical Range.

 Power and Statistical Analysis

-We originally planned to recruit approximately 180 participants.
-This minimum sample size was determined a-priori using G-power 3.1.9.7 with the following parameters: seeking the difference between two independent means (two groups), an effect size of .5, an alpha of .05, and a power of .95, for a linear multiple regression.
-The four highly polarized beliefs that were surveyed (climate change, death penalty, support for UHC, slavery) were all treated as continuous variables.
+A minimum sample of 180 participants was needed to achieve 95% power for a linear multiple regression with the following parameters: seeking the difference between two independent means (two groups), an effect size of .5, an alpha of .05.
+Power was determined a-priori using G-power 3.1.9.7.
+The four highly polarized beliefs that were surveyed were all treated as continuous variables.
 We examined the effects of experimental condition (high or low social consensus) and individual differences (deontological and utilitarian orientation, health literacy, multiple measures of numeracy) on our outcome measure.
 We examined the main effect, as well as interactions between deontology and utilitarianism with our experimental conditions for our predictors.
 All tests were conducted in R and considered statistically significant when P <.05.